 The slow pace at which the City is acting has led to a dangerous situation in which hundreds of people experiencing homelessness have contracted, or are at an immediate risk for contracting COVID-19.

-CCLA is fighting for appropriate accommodation for the homeless population and against the city’s violations of individuals’ Charter rights including the right to life, security of the person, and equality.
+CCLA is fighting for appropriate accommodation for those experiencing homelessness and against the city’s violations of individuals’ Charter rights including the right to life, security of the person, and equality.

 Our coalition partners are Sanctuary Ministries of Toronto, Aboriginal Legal Services, Advocacy Centre for Tenants Ontario, Black Legal Action Centre, and HIV & AIDS Legal Clinic Ontario.